CorrineC/full-stack-study/css/NOTES.md

 ### Multiple Selectors

 If multiple selectors have repetitive style attributes, you can avoid that repetition by separating the selectors by a comma to style both.

+## CSS Visual Rules

+**font-family** : When deciding typeface, keep in mind:

+1. A specified font in a stylesheet must be installed on a user's computer to display on the webpage.
+2. Default typeface is *Times New Roman*.
+3. Having too many typefaces slows down page loading.
+4. If a typeface consists of more than one word, enclose it in quotes.

+**font-size** : The font size is measured in *px*, or pixels.

+**font-weight** : This controls how thin or bold text looks.
+Values include *bold* and *normal*.